Blake Lively Makes a Pair of $40 Old Navy Jeans Look Incredibly Chic

 The Shallows star stepped out on Sunday in New York with her sister Robyn Lively, and she made a simple pair of skinny jeans and a white blouse look incredibly chic.

-The actress chose Old Navy Rockstar 24/7 skinny jeans ($40; oldnavy.com) and elevated the casual bottoms with the addition of a crisp white button-up with double-breasted pockets (similar here).
+The actress chose Old Navy Rockstar 24/7 skinny jeans ($40; oldnavy.com) and elevated the casual bottoms with the addition of a crisp white Frame button-up with double-breasted pockets ($315; frame-store.com).
 The mom of two left her long blonde strands down in beachy waves and accessorized with a blue Fendi studded backpack (shop it in black for $2,300; saksfifthavenue.com) and a pair of pearl-studded ankle strap heels (shop a similar pair here).

 Lively’s sister outing wasn’t her only interesting weekend plan.
 The actress took to Instagram on Sunday to share an eyebrow-raising picture from her day “at the office,” but she’s not in typical workwear.
 Instead, Lively had her face covered entirely in green slime and her hair wrapped up in tinfoil.